Old-fashioned Steamed Brown Bread with Sprouted Flours

 Stir molasses into buttermilk and add this to the flour mixture; stir to incorporate all ingredients, but do not overmix.
 Fold in raisins.

 Spoon batter into prepared cans.
-Fill each can no more than 2/3 full.
+Fill each can no more than ⅔ full.
 Cover each can tightly with a piece of aluminum foil.
-If you prefer you can place a piece of parchment between the dough and the foil, but the bread should not reach all the way to the foil if you have not overfilled the cans.

-Place the cans on a rack inside a large kettle.
-(A canning kettle or stock pot works well.)
-Pour boiling water in kettle until it reaches about 1 inch deep.
+Place the cans on a rack inside a large pot.
+(A canning or stock pot works well.)
+Pour boiling water into pot until it reaches about 1 inch deep.
 Cover the pot.

-Note: If you are using regular flours, you can soak them in the buttermilk overnight before mixing in the rest of the ingredients.
+Note: If you are using non-sprouted flours, soak them in the buttermilk overnight before mixing in the rest of the ingredients.
 The soaked mixture will be somewhat dry, but refrain from adding additional buttermilk or the finished product may be too moist to hold together well.